SkyeCA/MayuTailShocker/README.md

 ## Desktop App

-### How to Run

-To run the program from source:
-1. Open your terminal or command prompt.
+### Running from Source

-2. Install the required dependencies:
+1. Install dependencies:
    ```bash
    pip install -r requirements.txt
    ```
-3. Run the script:
+2. Run the app:
    ```bash
    python tail_shocker.py
    ```

+> [!TIP]
-Note: I highly recommend using venv when running this from source.
+> Using a virtual environment (`venv`) is recommended when running from source.

-### How to Build
+### Building

-To compile a standalone executable from source:

-1. Run the provided build.bat file in the project directory to automatically compile the application.
+Run `build.bat` in the project directory to compile a standalone executable.

 ### Running Tests

-The `tests/` folder has a unit test suite covering config loading/saving, the OpenShock API client, session/shock-log persistence, and the OSC bridge.
-It uses only the standard library, so no extra install is needed:
+The `tests/` folder contains a unit test suite covering config loading/saving, the OpenShock API client, session/shock-log persistence, and the OSC bridge.
+It only uses the standard library, so no extra install is needed:

 ```bash
 python -m unittest discover -v